 Is your software really ready for deployment?
 It will be with the Continuous Delivery practice!
 Continuous Delivery makes sure all code changes are automatically prepared to be deployed to production.
 The code is ready to be released at any time at a click of a button, and it has passed standardized tests.
 By deploying more often, the team has a chance to troubleshoot errors.

 People involved in the deployment process need to communicate perfectly.
 This is another vital deployment practice.
 They should be regularly notified of key steps, release progress, build failures, and things like this.
 Weekly meetings are not enough here.
 With relevant software integration, the alerts can be made automatic.

 Helpful deployment tools

 The right tools determine the deployment success.
 They can be in the area of automation, configuration management, collaboration, automatic alerts, continuous integration, and so on.
 There are tools to fit every budget and every project needs.
-Jenkins, TeamCity, RapidDeploy, PDQ, AWS CodeDeploy, Bamboo, Octopus Deploy, ElectricFlow, Deploy, Codeship, Travis CI, Ansible Tower are just the beginning of the endless list.
+Jenkins, TeamCity, RapidDeploy, PDQ, AWS CodeDeploy, Bamboo, Octopus Deploy, Deploy, Codeship, Travis CI, Ansible Tower are just the beginning of the endless list.

 Let your deployments be the smoothest!

 Always cooperate with a development team that uses software deployment best practices, and you will be assured with reliable results.
-Our development team respects the standards and best recommendations in all processes.
+Our website development firm respects the standards and best recommendations in all processes.
 In addition, we offer DevOps services that can help you streamline your development lifecycles.
 Drop us a line!